Cost Sharing (PDF)

 The participation of paid consultants in a sponsored project for periods longer than two weeks should be discussed with the OSP prior to submission of the proposal.
 UT Austin employees may be used as consultants on a project if the consultant is from a different department than the principal investigator.
 Institutional consulting policies are contained in 3.19 of the Handbook of Operating Procedures and Policy Memorandum 7.205.

-Equipment means an article of nonexpendable, tangible personal property having a useful life of more than one year and an acquisition cost of of $5,000 or more per acquisition components, other than on-campus machine-shop labor, used to fabricate an item of capital equipment may be considered as capital equipment for budgeting purposes and should be identified for inventory purposes.
+Equipment means an article of nonexpendable, tangible personal property having a useful life of more than one year and an acquisition cost of $5,000 or more per acquisition.
+Components, other than on-campus machine-shop labor, used to fabricate an item of capital equipment may be considered as capital equipment for budgeting purposes and should be identified for inventory purposes.
 The on-campus machine-shop labor component is subject to facilities and administrative costs.
+Additionally, service/maintenance agreements are not considered a capital equipment charge; therefore, such agreements are subject to facilities and administrative costs.
 A separate subaccount is required for each capital equipment item being fabricated.

 Expendable Equipment and Supplies